DionWu/Roomba/README.md

 B. How to Use

+Download the "roomba.js" file or pull into a local repository.
 Run "roomba.js" using node in a command line terminal, making sure that it is in the same directory as the "input.txt" file.

 C. Additional Thoughts